abrac/EV-Fleet-Simulator/docs/docs/usage.md

    ======

    The headings marked with `*` are required.

    Headings marked with `+` are conditionally required.

+   Unmarked headings are not required, and are not currently used by EV-Fleet-Sim.
+They may be used in the future.

+   If you are not using a coloumn, leave its fields blank. (i.e. Don't fill it with zeroes.)

    [^1]: Horizontal Dilution of Precision.
 Lower is better.
    [^2]: StopID column only required for GTFS input data.
+   [^3]: E.g: 2022-04-17 09:03:49
    ```

 1. Copy the script(s) to the `<simulation-dir>/_Inputs/Traces/` directory and run